abvthecity/tag-match-api/readme.md

 ## Conclusion

-Thanks for taking a look at this small little api!
+Thanks for taking a look at this small javascript API!

-This api is originally written for javascript.
-It also has dependencies: async, promise.
-In the near future I will upload possibly a polymorphic version without dependencies.
+Dependencies: async, promise.

 Authored by Andrew Jiang.